bbauska/zombiePolitics/README.md

 homeless children.17 There are 1.7 million more children living in poverty today than in 2000.
-Unfortunately, their numbers are growing at an exponential rate, as 1 in 50 children and teens is now living in crowded rooms in seedy welfare hotels, in emer­ gency shelters, or with relatives, or simply living on the streets.13
+Unfortunately, their numbers are growing at an exponential rate, as 1 in 50 children and teens is now living in crowded rooms in seedy welfare hotels, in emer­ gency shelters, or with relatives, or simply living on the streets.13</p>

-What is unique about these children and young people is not just the severity of deprivations they experience daily, but how they have been forced to view the world and redefine the nature of their own childhood between the borders of hopelessness and despair.
+<p>What is unique about these children and young people is not just the severity
+of deprivations they experience daily, but how they have been forced to view the world and redefine the nature of their own childhood between the borders of hopelessness and despair.
 There is little sense of a brighter future lying just beyond